Thomas RUYANT

 Profile

-Thomas Ruyant is originally from Malo-les-Bains in the Hauts-de-France region.
-As a child, he practised sailing with his family, and is also passionate about running and ice hockey.
-Today, he has won five transatlantic races on four different boats: the 2009 Mini Transat; the 2010 Route du Rhum, on a Class40; the 2018 Transat AG2R, on a Figaro 2, with Adrien Hardy; the 2021 Transat Jacques-Vabre, on an IMOCA, with Morgan Lagravière; and the 2022 Route du Rhum, on an IMOCA, solo.
+Thomas Ruyant, originally from Malo-les-Bains in the Hauts-de-France, discovered sailing in his childhood, alongside his family.
+A passionate athlete, he also enjoys running and ice hockey.
+Today, he is one of the most accomplished skippers in competitive sailing, with six transatlantic victories across four different classes: the 2009 Mini Transat, the 2010 Route du Rhum in Class40, the 2018 Transat AG2R in Figaro 2 with Adrien Hardy, the 2021 and 2023 Transat Jacques Vabre on an IMOCA with Morgan Lagravière, and the 2022 Route du Rhum in solo, aboard an IMOCA.

-Following the Vendée Globe, Thomas has not stopped climbing on the podiums of the IMOCA GLOBE SERIES circuit, in crewed races in The Ocean Race Europe, in double-handed or solo races.
-Most recently, it was in the Route du Rhum that he won, after a fierce battle with Charlie Dalin on Apivia.
+Since then, he has continued to rack up podium finishes in the IMOCA Globe Series, racing both in crewed events like The Ocean Race Europe and in double-handed or solo formats.
+Recently, he claimed victory in the Route du Rhum after a fierce battle with Charlie Dalin on Apivia.

 Sailing Highlights